Kendall Jenner On Having Plastic Surgery, Collecting Cars, And Tackling Anxiety

 “Anxiety was a huge hurdle for me to deal with this past year (and security concerns didn’t help), but I think I’m finally learning how to cope,” she admitted.

 Kendall said that she’s finally learned how to manage her anxiety.
-Some of her coping mechanisms, according to Harper’s Bazaar, include doing deep breathing exercises and distracting her thought whenever she’s experiencing anxiety or panic attacks.
+Some of her coping mechanisms, according to Harper’s Bazaar, include doing deep breathing exercises and distracting her thoughts whenever she’s experiencing anxiety or panic attacks.
 She also painted her living room a pretty shade of pink because it helps keep her “calm” and combats cravings.

 A photo posted by Kendall (@kendalljenner) on